-When using an imaging-based approach to detect cell stress the same fluorescence intensity measurements of green or green/red ratio fluorescence can be used.
-However, another method that can be used with imaging and high content based analysis is the percent of stressed cells in the region of interest.
+When using an imaging-based approach to detect cell stress the same fluorescence intensity measurements of green/red ratio fluorescence, or green-only fluorescence can be used.
+However, another method that can be used with imaging and high-content based analysis is the percent of stressed cells in the region of interest.
 In this readout, all cells within a region of interest expressing the biosensor are marked in red, while only the stressed cells within the region express green fluorescence.
 Dividing the number of cells expressing both green and red fluorescence by all cells expressing red fluorescence gives the fraction of stressed cells within the imaged region.
-This type of measurement does not rely on fluorescent intensities that may be altered by overall protein expression changes and may be useful when analyzing a number of different stress inducing compounds that alter general protein expression.
-Importantly, both intensity based and percentage based quantifications of cell stress produce highly similar results as shown in Figure 2.
+This type of measurement does not rely on fluorescence intensities that may be altered by overall protein expression changes and may be useful when analyzing a number of different stress inducing compounds that alter general protein expression.